MicrosoftDocs/VBA-Docs/outlook/How-to/Security/protected-properties-and-methods.md

 | [UserProperty](../../../api/Outlook.UserProperty.md)|Formula||

+> [!NOTE]
- **Note**   **[UserProperties.Find](../../../api/Outlook.UserProperties.Find.md)** is protected if the property being requested is one of the built-in properties that contains address information.
+> **[UserProperties.Find](../../../api/Outlook.UserProperties.Find.md)** is protected if the property being requested is one of the built-in properties that contains address information.
 If you ask for a custom property or a property like **Subject** that doesn't contain address information, a prompt will not be displayed.